Testing Generalizability in Causal Inference: Method

 \subsubsection{Multi-domain Simulation with Frugal Models}

-We begin by specifying two data generating processes: the training data, $D^{A} \sim P^{A}_{\bm{Z}XY}$, and the test data, $D^{B} \sim P^{B}_{\bm{Z}XY}$.
-Our goal is to construct a COD that parameterizes the joint density across both domains, while ensuring that the marginal causal density in domain $B$ is parameterized by $p_{Y(x)}$.
+We begin by specifying two data generating processes: the training data, $D^{A} \sim P^{A}_{\ZbXY}$, and the test data, $D^{B} \sim P^{B}_{\ZbXY}$.
+Our goal is to construct a COD that parameterizes the joint density across both domains, while ensuring that the marginal causal density in domain $B$ is parameterized by $p^{B}_{\Yx}$.
+The supports of covariates in domains $A$ and $B$ are denoted $\mathcal{Z}^A$, $\mathcal{Z}^B$.

-Recall from \Cref{subsec:frugal-params} that a general observational density can be factorized into the \textit{past}, $p_{\bm{Z}X}$, and the COD, $p_{\YxIZb}$:
+Recall from \Cref{subsec:frugal-params} that a general observational density can be factorized into the \textit{past}, $p_{\bm{Z}X}$, and the COD:

-where $F_{Y(x)}$ is the CDF associated with the marginal causal density $p_{Y(x)}$.
+where $F_{\Yx}$ is the CDF associated with the marginal causal density $p_{\Yx}$.

-Note that the copula density in \Cref{eq:cod} is not only determined by the copula's family and its parameterization, but also by the choice of marginal CDFs for the covariates, $\bm{Z}$.
+Note that the copula density in (\ref{eq:cod}) is not only determined by the copula's family and its parameterization, but also by the choice of marginal CDFs for the covariates, $\bm{Z}$.
 If the conditional copula density is marginalized over the densities corresponding to the covariate CDFs, then the ranks of the marginal causal density will be uniformly distributed: